TwoRavens/two-ravens-deploy/gce-eventdata/README.md

 # Check to make sure the pod is stopped
 #  - If the STATUS is "Terminating", keep waiting
 #
-kubectl get pods   # when the pod stops, you will no longer see "ravens-eventdata-web" in the list
+kubectl get pods   # when the pod stops, you will no longer see "pod-eventdata" in the list

 # Start the pod + svc
 #  - This also takes about a minute